· · AI

 The teams that fail with Claude Code design elaborate multi-agent choreographies before writing a single line of code.
 It’s similar to how AI readiness assessments can lie to you.
 Over-engineering before understanding the actual constraints.
 The teams that succeed start simple, measure performance, then fix only the bottlenecks that actually matter.

-The real insight isn’t choosing between Tasks and subagents.
+The real point isn’t choosing between Tasks and subagents.
 It’s recognizing that the main thread is still the best orchestrator Claude Code has.
 Everything else is a tool for moving faster when you know exactly what you need.
 When you layer this into a full project management system with persistent CLAUDE.md files and structured folder hierarchies, even non-code work benefits from the same parallel execution patterns.

 About the Author

 Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
-With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
+With 25+ years of experience, he is the Co-Founder & CEO of Tallyfy® (raised $3.6m, the Workflow Made Easy® platform) and Partner at Blue Sheen, an AI advisory firm for mid-size companies.
+He helps companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.
+Read Amit's full bio →

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.